ml4ai/tomcat-planrec/lib/parsing/README.md

 Notes
 -----

+### Implementation notes

+- There is roughly one struct and one rule for each line of the EBNF specification.

+### Deviations

 We deviate from the HDDL standard in a couple of ways.

 - Parsing is case-sensitive.
 We'll probably fix this later, but for now keep